JayvaScript/Mapty/README.md

 # Mapty
-Implementation of Mapty following Udemy by Jonas Schmedtmann
+Implementation of Mapty following Udemy course by Jonas Schmedtmann.